 The review is a reflection of the talent and dedication GCU’s creative writers have and give to their craft.
 The published work includes efforts from diverse colleges, from the College of Humanities and Social Sciences to the College of Science, Engineering and Technology.
 StartleBloom prides itself on its student-driven foundation, made by students for students.
 The quality of the book showcases the hard work that students poured into it, along with some help from the GCU marketing department.

-Next year, StartleBloom will take on its third volume, led by co-editors Edwards and Shyann Haines, joined by veteran board members.
-The purpose of the review has been, and will continue to be, to show the passion and commitment to the wonderful art of writing, with intent of spreading the joy of writing literature through GCU and beyond!
+Next year, StartleBloom will take on its third volume, led by co-editors Edwards and Shyann Haines, joined by board members.
+The purpose of the review has been, and will continue to be, to show the passion and commitment to the wonderful art of technical and professional writing, with intent of spreading the joy of writing literature through GCU and beyond!

 Check out the video below for an inside look at this year’s volume of StartleBloom: